rururu/sail-pro/README.md

 4. Start sail-pro as shown above
 5. In Protege GUI navigate to and open project VRDashboarClient.pprj
 6. Load programs and start Expert system (Protege menu "Edit" -> "(clojure-work)")
+7. Start time on OpenMap tab (checkbox "Run Timer")
-7. Select race on popup panel
+8. Select race on popup panel
-8. Start time on OpenMap tab (checkbox "Run Timer") and wait while boat jump into current position
+9. Wait while boat jump into current position
-9. Start Cesium server on popup panel
+10. Start Cesium server on popup panel
-10. Start Cesium client on popup panel
+11. Start Cesium client on popup panel
-11. Go on board of boat
+12. Go on board of boat

 See details in screencast.
 Some details can be differen of earlier - these are deprecated!